Israel targets Iran's security forces, leadership as Iran presses attacks across region

 Trump on Tuesday seemed to downplay the chances of the war ending Iran's theocratic rule, saying that “someone from within” the Iranian regime might be the best choice to take power once the US-Israel campaign is finished.

-Israel's defence minister said Wednesday on X that whoever Iran picks to be the country's next supreme leader, he will be “a target for elimination.”
+Israel's defence minister, Israel Katz, said on Wednesday on X that whoever Iran picks as the country's next supreme leader, he will be “a target for elimination.”

-“Every leader appointed by the Iranian terror regime to continue and lead the plan to destroy Israel, to threaten the United States and the free world and the countries of the region, and to suppress the Iranian people — will be a target for elimination,” Israel Katz wrote.

 The Israeli military also said it hit buildings in Tehran associated with the Basij, the all-volunteer force of Iran's paramilitary Revolutionary Guard that conducted the bloody crackdown on protesters in January that killed thousands and saw tens of thousands detained in the country.

-Israel and the US have said they want to see the Iranian public overthrow its theocracy.
+Iran's judiciary chief, Gholam Hosseini Mohseni Ejehei, threatened on Wednesday anyone who supports the US-Israeli campaign, saying on Iranian state television that they are "on the enemy's side and must be dealt with on revolutionary, Islamic principles and in accordance with the time of war.”

 Iran's leaders are scrambling to replace Khamenei, who ruled the country for 37 years.
 It's only the second time since the 1979 Islamic Revolution that a new supreme leader is being chosen.
-Potential candidates range from hard-liners committed to confrontation with the West to reformists who seek diplomatic engagement.
+Among those considered as possible candidates is Mojtaba Khamenei, a son of the late ayatollah.

-Israeli military spokesman Brig.
-Gen. Effie Defrin said the Israeli military on Tuesday struck a building in the Iranian city of Qom where clerics were expected to meet to discuss selecting a new supreme leader.
+Defrin, the Israeli military spokesman, said the military struck a building in the Iranian city of Qom on Tuesday where clerics were expected to meet to discuss selecting a new supreme leader.
 He said the army was still assessing whether anyone was hit.

-The semiofficial Fars and Tasnim news agencies, both believed to be close to Iran's paramilitary Revolutionary Guard, linked the building to Iran's Assembly of Experts and said Wednesday there was no meeting ongoing there at the time of the attack.
-Fars said that the assembly was meeting remotely, without elaborating.
+The semiofficial Fars and Tasnim news agencies, both believed to be close to the Guard, said Wednesday there was no meeting there at the time of the attack.

 Kuwait, which had previously reported a single death, said Wednesday that an 11-year-old girl was killed by falling shrapnel as Kuwaiti forces were intercepting “hostile aerial targets.”
 In addition, three people were killed in the United Arab Emirates and one in Bahrain.

-Six US Army Reserve soldiers were killed by a drone strike on Sunday on a command center in Port Shuaiba, Kuwait.
+Six US Army Reserve soldiers were killed by a drone strike on Sunday on a command centre in Port Shuaiba, Kuwait.